hyunyoung2/Hyunyougn2_Natural_Language_Processing_Lab/Python/N_Gram_Count/Syllable/README.md

                         N gram you want to make
 ```

+If you wan to type command like this :

+> $ python3 count_n_gram_ver_0.0.py -t

+Just You must be in the location where program recognize the path of ./Example_file/RAW2169-CORE-test_utf-8.TXT

+For example, If you did git clone, you can run the above command under (some_other_path)/Natural_Language_Processing_Lab/Python/N_Gram_Count/Syllable/

+(some_other_path) depends on your system.

 # Develop Environment

  - My environment is , when I developed this, like this :